Wondering what’s the average life expectancy in Singapore (i.e., how long are Singaporeans expected to live)?

-We took a greater look at the statistics available and went even further…
+We took a look at the data available and found very interesting statistics.

 The Definition of Life Expectancy

 In layman’s terms, life expectancy refers to the average number of years a person can expect to live.

 There are two notable ways to derive life expectancy, at birth and at age 65 years.

 Life expectancy at birth refers to the number of years a newborn is expected to live.
 This is what we we’re referring to when we talk about life expectancy.

 On the other hand, life expectancy at 65 years refers to the number of years a person who is 65 years old is expected to live.

 The focus of this article will be on life expectancy at birth.

 5 Statistics on Life Expectancy in Singapore (2023)